Looking for a way to add Google Analytics to WordPress without a plugin?

 3. You Miss Powerful Analytics Features

-And without a plugin, it’s very time-consuming to set up these features on your WordPress site.
+Without a plugin, it’s very time-consuming to set up these features on your WordPress site.

 So, what’s the best way to add Google Analytics to your WordPress site?